isosphere/isosphere/README.md

 approach for its focus on (un)certainty distributions.

 I built the data collection, reporting, and analysis backend for a family office that trades livestock futures.
-I traded futures myself with a macro-based strategy that I ultimately abandoned following a failure to reject the null hypothesis using a Bayesian estimation technique.
+I traded futures with a macro-based strategy that I ultimately abandoned following a failure to reject the null hypothesis using a Bayesian estimation technique.
 I have learned that backtests should occur after statistical tests, and am trying to spread that message via the [@confirmsignal](https://twitter.com/confirmsignal) handle on Twitter.